KarishmaDaga/course-notes/cisc223.md

 </style>

 [All Notes](http://karishmadaga.com/course-notes) // [About](http://karishmadaga.com)
-# CISC 223: Software Specifications
+# CISC 223: Introduction to the Theory of Computation

 ## Topics